VictoriaNguyenMD/42-wildcard/README.md

 **Code keeps on running and doesn't stop**

 The listener is listening for the tweets.
-You can type `CTRL + C`.
-If this does not work, refer to this aritcle on [how to force quit via terminal](https://www.hongkiat.com/blog/force-quit-mac-app/).
+You can type `CTRL + C` or `CTRL + D`.
+If this doesn't work, try `killall -9 python3.`  If this does not work, refer to this aritcle on [how to force quit via terminal](https://www.hongkiat.com/blog/force-quit-mac-app/).

 <!-- REFELCTION -->
 ## Reflection